dhis2/dhis2-docs/src/commonmark/en/content/sysadmin/installation.md

 In a cluster setup, a *Redis* instance is required and will handle shared user sessions, application cache and cluster node leadership.

 For optimum performance, *Redis Keyspace events* for _generic commands_ and _expired events_ need to be enabled in the Redis Server.
-If you are using a cloud platform-managed Redis server (like AWS ElastiCache for Redis or Azure Cache for Redis) you will have to enable keyspace event notifications using the respective cloud interfaces.
+If you are using a cloud platform-managed Redis server (like *AWS ElastiCache for Redis* or *Azure Cache for Redis*) you will have to enable keyspace event notifications using the respective cloud console interfaces.
 If you are setting up a standalone Redis server, enabling keyspace event notifications can be done in the *redis.conf* file by adding or uncommenting the following line:

 ```
 notify-keyspace-events Egx